 In addition, the proposed amendments include design requirements which mitigate any increase in density.
 For example, corner duplexes in the low density residential zones may not have more than one external door on a façade, internal conversions may occur within existing structures subject to a prescribed expansion area, and duplexes within the medium density districts must comply with design standards ensuring design compatibility.
-Further, the project was very sensitive to increased parking demands triggered by this amendments and as a result, retained the required minimum off-street parking requirements.
-The proposal is therefore consistent with this policy.
+Further, the project was very sensitive to increased parking demands triggered by this amendments and as a result, retained the required minimum off-street parking requirements for various residential uses where appropriate.